-It’s fair to say that Dolby’s object-based technology has been leading the charge for the past few years, and luckily for Xbox owners, it’s been available on the platform since 2019.
+Luckily for Xbox owners, it’s been available on the platform since 2019.
 While not every game offers native Dolby Atmos support, those that do offer exceptional sound quality and provide a truly immersive experience to boot.

-Dolby describes its Atmos tech as "the most significant development in cinema audio since surround-sound", and while that might be subject to some fierce debate between audiophiles, there’s no doubt that Atmos at least provides a convincing surround sound solution to more people than ever before as it works on any pair of headphones.
+Dolby describes its Atmos tech as "the most significant development in cinema audio since surround-sound", and while that might be subject to some fierce debate between audiophiles, there’s no doubt that Atmos at least provides a convincing surround-sound solution to more people than ever before as it works on any pair of headphones.

 As gamers will testify, surround sound can be extremely beneficial whether you’re playing competitively or simply want to be fully engrossed in a game's fantastical world.
 Dolby Atmos attempts to facilitate this by making the sound feel like it’s coming from all around, as well as above, and the effect can often be amazing.

 These Dolby Atmos Xbox Series X games show what the spatial audio format can do.
+If you're looking for a list of the best Xbox Series X games generally, we've got you covered in our linked guide.
+Otherwise, here's the best Xbox experiences currently going.

 Call of Duty: Warzone